80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a hissing sound coming from tiny gas bubbles popping.

-Example sentenceShe welcomed us with fizzy lemonade.
+Example in a sentenceShe welcomed us with fizzy lemonade.

 31. Flutter